What is a Perfusion Technologist?

 - Does the school offer financial assistance?
 No, Texas Heart Institute does not offer financial assistance.
 We suggest financial arrangements be considered before applying to the perfusion program because tuition is $20,000 and living expenses can be $20,000 per year or more.

 - What is the parking situation?
 Transportation costs are the responsibility of the student.
 There are parking garages nearby, and outlying parking lots with shuttle bus access to the Medical Center.
 Metro buses and MetroRail provide access to Medical Center locations.
 See location for maps and parking information.

 Applications and Contact Information

-To obtain an application, download the packet (PDF - revised November 2011) or contact
+To obtain an application, download the packet (PDF - revised February 2015) or contact:

 Texas Heart Institute

 Website shortcut: www.texasheart.org/Education/Train/perfusion.cfm